 Finally, the output terminals of both IR sensors are directly connected to input pin 1 and pin 3 of the L298N driver respectively.

-Working of Obstacle Avoiding Robot
+Working Principle of Obstacle Avoiding Robot

-After finishing the assembling of the obstacle avoiding robot, connect 9V battery via battery clip.
+After finishing the assembling of the obstacle avoiding robot, connect the 9V battery via battery clip.
 When this is established, the robot will automatically start moving through the unstructured path without hitting any objects.

 When the left IR sensor senses any object on its way, it turns its wheel to the right until the sensor stops sensing.
-Similarly, when the right IR sensor senses object, it turns left.
+Similarly, when the right IR sensor senses an object, it turns left.
 If both the sensors sense object, then the robot will stop moving.